-- The transformative work in progress through a grant from the Office of Violence against Women and the Department of Justice to reduce domestic/dating violence, sexual assault and stalking on campus with a focus on underserved and underrepresented groups. - Training: OSUPD offers trainings across campus in active shooter response, training on drug and alcohol abuse awareness and the Rape Aggression Defense system, a comprehensive course that begins with awareness, prevention and risk reduction and avoidance and then progresses to the basics of hands-on self-defense training. - Crisis Intervention Team: The OSUPD has partnered with the Stillwater Police Department to create a two-person Crisis Intervention Team.
-This multi-jurisdictional response unit responds to calls possibly involving mental health across Stillwater.
-They conduct follow-up visits to connect individuals in need or crisis with helpful resources, hopefully before the situation reaches a crisis. - Crisis Negotiations Team: The OSUPD is part of the Stillwater Multi-Jurisdictional Special Operations Team that includes crisis negotiators.
+- Training: OSUPD offers trainings across campus in active shooter response, training on drug and alcohol abuse awareness and the Rape Aggression Defense system, a comprehensive course that begins with awareness, prevention, risk reduction and avoidance and then progresses to the basics of hands-on self-defense training. - Crisis Negotiations Team: The OSUPD is part of the Stillwater Multi-Jurisdictional Special Operations Team that includes crisis negotiators.
 Two OSUPD officers have completed the training and respond county-wide when there is a need to diffuse a situation in hopes of a peaceful resolution.